ErikOSorensen/mmzame/README.md

 ## Instructions to Replicators

-From the command line, the replicator should run the `main.R` script:
+On a linux computer, from the command line, the replicator should run the top script

 ```
-Rscript main.R
+bash run_pipeline.sh
 ```

+This will run the `main.R` script in the background, which will automate the creation of all results.

 The first time it is run, this will install a local library of R packages from CRAN, download the data from Harvard Dataverse, and build all the targets specified in `_targets.R` (a specification of a directed acyclic graph of dependencies for generating all necessary displays and descriptions).
+Running the script for the first time, the replicatior should expect a substantial chain of dependencies to be installed on the local computer, dependending on compute power and internet connection, this migth take an hour +/-.

-The `targets` system is smart about caching intermediate results, so while running `main.R` takes a considerable amount of time for the first run, minor adjustments to the output routines in the vignettes are do not require the heavy computations to be re-run, and running `main.R` for the second time is almost free of costs with respect to changes in the display layer.
+The `targets` system is smart about caching intermediate results, so while running `main.R` takes a considerable amount of time for the first run, minor adjustments to the output routines in the vignettes are do not require the heavy computations to be re-run, and running `main.R` for the second time is almost free of costs with respect to changes in the display layer if the `tar_destroy()` line in the `main.R` file is commented out..

 ## List of tables and programs